Bayesian regression with spatio-temporal varying coefficients: Concluding remarks

-\end{proposition} \begin{proof} The prove is analogous to the proof of Proposition \ref{prop:marcor1}.
-Since $\partial_{i,t}\cap\partial_{j,s}$ only contains the link variable (parameter) $\gamma_{j,s}^{i,t}$ ($c_{j,s}^{i,t}$), we get the first term in the numerator. \end{proof}

-It is clear now from the correlation expression in Proposition \ref{prop:marcor2} that a larger value of $c_{j,s}^{i,t}$ will induce a larger association between neighbours $\beta_{i,t}$ and $\beta_{j,s}$.
-Although the pairwise dependence is more flexible due to the existence of a linking parameter $c_{j,s}^{i,t}$, the correlation between two regions that are second order neighbours (i.e., are not neighbours but share a common neighbour) will be a lot less than that induce by the first proposal \eqref{eq:stnormal1}.
+which clarifies that a larger value of $c_{j}^{i}$ will induce a larger association between neighbours $\beta_{i}$ and $\beta_{j}$.
+Although the pairwise dependence is more flexible due to the existence of a linking parameter $c_{j}^{i}$, the correlation between two regions that are second order neighbours (i.e., are not neighbours but share a common neighbour) will be a lot less than that induce by the first model \eqref{eq:stnormal1}.
+Moreover, extending this spatial process to a spatio-temporal process is not trivial due to the lack of symmetry in the temporal dependence.